-Other dietitians may conduct research in nutrition in health and disease, develop new food products, promote nutrition through radio, television and written media, or teach nutrition and food service management at the college and university level.
-There are many exciting career opportunities within the field of nutrition and dietetics.
+Other dietitians conduct research in nutrition in health and disease, develop new food products, promote nutrition through radio, television and written media, or teach nutrition and food service management at the college and university level.

-C. Becoming a Registered Dietitian Nutritionist
+C. Becoming a Registered Dietitian

-What are the educational requirements to become a registered dietitian nutritionist?
-Registered Dietitian Nutritionists (RDNs) are food and nutrition experts who have met the following criteria to earn the RD credential:
+What are the educational requirements to become a registered dietitian?

+Registered dietitians must meet the following criteria to earn the RD credential:

-- Completed a minimum of a bachelor's degree at a US regionally accredited university or college and course work accredited or approved by the Accreditation Council for Education in Nutrition and Dietetics (ACEND) of the Academy of Nutrition and Dietetics. - Completed an ACEND-accredited supervised practice program at a health-care facility, community agency, or a foodservice corporation or combined with undergraduate or graduate studies.
-Typically, a practice program will run six to 12 months in length. - Passed a national examination administered by the Commission on Dietetic Registration (CDR).
-For more information regarding the examination, refer to CDR's website at www.cdrnet.org. - Completed continuing professional educational requirements to maintain registration
+- 1. Complete a minimum of a bachelor's degree at a U.S. regionally accredited university or college, or foreign equivalent. - 2.
+Complete didactic course work at a didactic program or as part of a coordinated program accredited by the Accreditation Council for Education in Nutrition and Dietetics (ACEND). - 3.
+Complete an ACEND-accredited supervised practice program (internship) at a healthcare facility, community agency, or a foodservice corporation, or combined with undergraduate or graduate studies (coordinated program).
+Typically, a dietetic internship will run nine to twelve months in length (longer if combined with a master's degree). - 4.
+Pass the national dietetics registration examination administered by the Commission on Dietetic Registration (CDR).
+Please refer to www.cdrnet.org. - 5.
+Complete continuing professional educational requirements to maintain registration.